jakelevi1996/juml/README.md

 python -m pip install -U juml-toolkit
 ```

-Alternatively, `juml` can be installed in "editable mode" from the GitHub repository:
+Alternatively, `juml` can be installed in "editable mode" from the [GitHub repository](https://github.com/jakelevi1996/juml):

 ```
 git clone https://github.com/jakelevi1996/juml.git
 python -m pip install -U pip
 python -m pip install -e ./juml
 ```

+The `juml` package depends on [PyTorch](https://pytorch.org/).
+The installation instructions for PyTorch depend on which (if any) CUDA version is available, so PyTorch won't be automatically installed by `pip` when installing `juml`.
+Instead, please install PyTorch following the [official PyTorch installation instructions](https://pytorch.org/get-started/locally/).

 ## Overview